Sheck Wes: Legal issues

 On January 31, 2019, Ridge Productions claimed Wes had refused to pay for the video for his forthcoming single "Mudboy".
 Ridge Productions posted the original edit of the video, with substituted audio mocking Wes and his crew for reneging on their agreement.

 In February 2019, Wes was caught on video stalking his former partner, singer Justine Skye.
-After Skye came out publicly about Wes abusing her, former classmates of Wes' high school stated that he did abuse other women before at school.
-In April 2019, he dated social media personality India Love.
-In June 2019, Love posted and deleted a picture of a black eye that hinted Wes abused her after their breakup.
-Later on in the year, they rekindled their relationship.
-In June 2020, they had a public dispute.
-Love even hinted that Wes abused her after she posted a picture with a black eye with the caption "This is why we are over Sheck, stop telling people I cheated on you".
-She later took the post down.
 Wes was removed from an advertising campaign for Major League Soccer in response to the allegations.
 Skye was subsequently reported to have requested a restraining order against Wes.
 Wes has denied the allegations and no charges were ever brought forward.
 Skye's one-time boyfriend, rapper GoldLink, has repeatedly insulted and criticized Wes publicly over the abuse allegations.

 On May 21, 2020, Wes was arrested on drug and gun charges in New York.
 He was later released.